jasonrudolph/one-rep-max/README.md

 At the REPL prompt which appears, type `(go)`.
 Your browser will launch and navigate to the running application.

-You will also need an API key and a database for [MongoHQ].
+You will need an API key and a database for [MongoHQ].
 Follow the instructions in the One Rep Max UI to sign up for a free account and create your database.